micromouseonline/ported-micromouse/readme.md

 6. In your file system manager, Exploreer, Finder or whatever, find the folder where you cloned the repo.
 In there is a folder called src.
 Drag this onto the project name in your Sloeber-eclipse workspace.
 In the dialogue that appears, select the option "Copy files and folders".
 7. Now build the project again and you should get a success

+*Alternatively - if you want to keep the git links:*

+1. Follow steps 1-5 above to get you an empty project.
+Then right-click the project name and select New | Folder
+2. In the dialogue that appears, make sure that ethe project is highlighted and then click the Advanced>> button
+3. Choose Link to Alternate location and browse for the src folder in the cloned repo.
+Click Finish
+4. Your project should now have the src folder showing.
+This is actually a link to the src folder in the repo and so will not appear in the workspace filesystem if you look with your file explorer.
+It will work just fine and edits in eclipse will change the repo.

 _NOTE_ that the hardware in the MMKIT mouse is an ATMEGA32u4.
 This has more pins and more RAM than the ATMEGA328 in a standard Arduino Uno so porting to something like an Arduino Mini might be tricky.